-- New or Changed GPO list: The New or Changed GPO list contains one entry for each GPO for which a Group Policy Extension will request and retrieve settings as well as the GPO path. - Deleted GPO list: The Deleted GPO list contains one entry for each GPO for which a Group Policy Extension will request and retrieve settings as well as the GPO path. - A set of flags defining aspects of this policy application session: these flag values are listed in the following table:.
+- New or Changed GPO list: Contains one entry for each GPO for which a Group Policy extension will request and retrieve settings as well as the GPO path. - Deleted GPO list: Contains the represented GPOs that were applied in the previous policy application session but are no longer present in the current New or Changed GPO list. - SessionFlags: A set of flags defining aspects of this policy application session.
+These flag values are listed in the following table.

 Value Description 0x0000001 Computer Policy Application Mode.
 0x00000010 Policy applying as a background process.
 0x00000020 Policy applying across a slow link.
-0x00000040 The Group Policy Extension SHOULD use verbose logging.
-0x0000080 No changes were detected in the GPO List.
-0x00000100 A change in link speed was detected in comparison to the previous policy application.
+0x00000040 The Group Policy extension SHOULD use verbose logging.

+Value Description 0x0000080 No changes were detected in the GPO List.
+0×00000100 A change in link speed was detected in comparison to the previous policy application.
 0x00000200 A change in logging was detected in comparison to the previous policy application.
 0x00000400 A forced refresh of policy is being applied.
 0x00000800 The computer is in maintenance or recovery(Safe) mode.
 0x00001000 Policy applying as a foreground process.

-• A security token enabling impersonation of the user for user policy application mode.
+SecurityToken: A security token enabling impersonation of the policy target.

-The GPO DN list (New or Changed GPOs) passed to each Group Policy Extension's specific protocol sequence only contains those GPOs that are marked as containing those Group Policy Extensions (section 3.2.5.1.10).
+The GPO DN list (New or Changed GPOs) passed to each Group Policy extension's specific protocol sequence only contains those GPOs that are marked as containing those Extension Protocol Sequences (section 3.2.5.1.10)).
 The GPO list does not contain GPOs that are noted by the Client as denied (section 3.2.5.1.6), or GPOs for which the WMI query returns no results and are considered denied (section 3.2.5.1.7).
-The GPO DN list (Deleted GPOs) passed to each Group Policy Extension specific protocol sequence contains only those GPOs that no longer apply but applied during the previous policy application session.
+The GPO DN list (Deleted GPOs) passed to each Group Policy extension's specific protocol sequence contains only those GPOs that no longer apply but applied during the previous policy application session.